 If you have a driving or criminal conviction, affordable car insurance can be hard to find.
 Read on to find out how to save on your car insurance if you’re a convicted driver.

 It may be more difficult to get insured if you have a driving conviction, but it’s not impossible.
 However, you’ll usually find the cost of your premiums are more expensive.

 If you’re struggling to find an insurer that will cover you, you may need to use a specialist provider.

-Car insurance is a legal requirement, so certainly not something you can overlook after a ban.
-If you get caught without insurance you could even get disqualified again, and there’s a maximum fine of £5000.
+Car insurance is a legal requirement, so it’s certainly not something you can overlook.
+If you get caught without insurance you could get disqualified, and there’s a maximum fine of £5,000.

 Your driving disqualification is likely to affect your car insurance costs for five years, as insurers usually ask about any driving convictions within this period.

 It’s recommended you take one of these courses if they are offered to you, as the long-term savings on your car insurance could outweigh the initial cost of the course.

-Many of the more popular providers will not insure high-risk drivers such as those with previous bans, so consider one of the many specialist insurers that provide cover to those who can’t find it elsewhere.
+Many of the more popular providers will not insure high-risk drivers such as those with previous convictions, so you may need to consider one of the many specialist insurers that provide cover to those who can’t find it elsewhere.

 You can compare quotes from a number of providers using the tool below: